moore3930/moore3930.github.io/galary.md

 I have been living here for nearly seven years.
 As a somehow dirty, foggy, and highly competitive city with ridiculous house prices, many people chose to leave here in their thirties.
 However, in my eyes, it is more like a city that juggles with bright history, inclusive culture, and various young passions._

+[Amsterdam](galary/Amsterdam/Amsterdam.md): _I moved to Amsterdam in 2022 summer for pursuing Phd.
+This city is famous for its drugs, red lights, hundreds of beautiful canals, millions of bicycles, diverse culture, disgusting winter, and most lovely summer, which all make it to be a whore and a virgin at the same time._